-AIX – The future of UNIX®
+AIX – The future of UNIX

 IBM i – A system designed for business

-IBM i running on an IBM Power Systems server offers an integrated, simple-to-manage platform for business applications with a proven reputation for exceptional resilience and low operational costs.
-Running applications based on IBM i has helped companies over many years to focus on innovation and on delivering new value to their business, and to lower the costs of managing their IT operations.
+IBM i, running on an IBM Power Systems server, offers an integrated, simple-to-manage platform for business applications with a proven reputation for exceptional resilience and low operational costs.
+Running applications based on IBM i has helped companies over many years to focus on innovation and on delivering new value to their business and to lower the costs of managing their IT operations.

-Both Red Hat and SUSE Linux run natively on POWER processor-based systems, offering a scalable PowerLinux alternative for open source applications.
-Reducing server sprawl through consolidation and virtualisation is a key priority for many companies today and PowerLinux with PowerVM provides a scalable, optimised, and cost competitive alternative to running Linux on commodity x86 servers.
+Red Hat (RHEL), SUSE Linux (SLES) and Canonical (Ubuntu) distributions of Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Reducing server sprawl through consolidation and virtualization is a key priority for many companies today and Linux with PowerVM provides a scalable, optimized and cost competitive alternative to running Linux on commodity x86 servers.

 PowerHA – Resiliency without downtime

 Smarter computing by nature requires businesses to raise their services delivery levels, fuelling all day, every day High Availability (HA) demands for their applications and IT infrastructure.
 PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both Data Center (DC) and multisite resiliency.
 PowerHA can to protect business applications from outages of virtually any kind, helping ensure round-the-clock business operations.